-The Security expert liaises with the organization responsible for the physical protection of the compromised facility in order to ensure the coordination of nuclear emergency management and security measures.
+The Security Expert liaises with the organization responsible for the physical protection of the compromised facility in order to ensure the coordination of nuclear emergency management and security measures.

 The Nuclear Expert assesses the source term and assists the Nuclear Analyser in estimating the status of the plant.
 The Nuclear Manager organizes the work of and approves the reports prepared by the Nuclear Group.
 The members of the Nuclear Group are in contact with the Site Inspector on Duty delegated to the emergency organization of MVM Paks NPP, who collects the on-site information requested by the HAEA ERO.
 Based on the results of the Nuclear Group, the measured environmental radiation data and the meteorological forecasts the Radiological Group analyses, assesses and also predicts the actual and future radiological situation, suggests protective actions to the decision makers for mitigating the possible consequences.
 The Radiological Manager organizes the work of and approves the reports prepared by the Radiological Group.
 The Radiological Expert carries out calculations with environmental simulators, the Radiological Analyser monitors and evaluates the available radiation data and together with the Radiological Expert evaluates the radiological situation.
 The Meteorological Expert is responsible for providing meteorological prognoses.
 Radiobiological Expert contributes to the work of the group to optimize the protective actions especially concerning the food-chain by running the WRadFood code.

-The Computer Expert is responsible for maintaining the computing tools and for solving any work station or network related problems that may arise.
+The IT Expert is responsible for maintaining the computing tools and for solving any work station or network related problems that may arise.
 If the functioning of the ERO is prolonged, then the Logistics Officer provides catering to the members of HAEA ERO.

 The HAEA Inspector on Duty is tasked, among others, with receiving the nuclear and radiological event notifications from Hungary.
-He is in standby around the clock to receive fax or phone notifications.
+He/she is in standby around the clock to receive fax or phone notifications.
 The Emergency Inspector on Duty receives the notifications of nuclear emergencies from abroad.
 The duty officers are equipped with smart phones, via which they can send and receive fax and email messages and initiate phone calls.
 The Nuclear Safety Officer on Duty makes notes of the incoming reports, he/she proceeds by himself/herself in the lower significant incidents of higher frequency, while in an emergency he/she informs the Crisis Manager on Duty.